Our Gods Are Greater

 - For some perspective on the sheer power of "the White God" compared to the other godlike beings, Harry believes that one of his archangels, Uriel, could "probably take apart all the planets.
 Like, all of them.
 Everywhere."

 - Harry himself seems to distinguish between the Judeo-Christian God and the other deities.
 In Proven Guilty, Charity, Knight of the Cross Michael Carpenter's wife, objects to Harry calling the other deities gods, and he explains that he's referring to them as "little-g" gods.
 Harry also refers to the Judeo-Christian God as the "Almighty", despite not being one of His followers.
 Finally, according to Volume 2 of the guidebook to the tabletop game, which had Jim Butcher as one of its co-authors, the Almighty is in the highest tier of power, a tier He alone occupies.
 The Faerie Mothers and the archangels occupy the tier below him.

 - Discworld gods run the gamut.
 However, it's shown as gods need (and are shaped by) belief: The more belief, the stronger the god.
 If you only have one believer, well you might be able to summon a minor thunderstorm over one person's head.
 The other end is Death, whom everything believes in.
-Some gods believe in themselves, and that's enough.
-(And then there are the Auditors.)
+One god seems to get by believing in his own work.
+There are other cosmic forces at work, like the Auditors, but they are not the subject of worship and have no need for it.

 - In the Nightside, an entire street is devoted to beings that can be worshiped, and worship is a path to power.
 That said, worship isn't the only way to gain power - Razor Eddie tolerates no worshipers of John Taylor, but the latter could end the world.
 God in an Abrahamic sense (and specifically Christian) also exists akin to the Dresden Files - sympathetically portrayed, but relatively indirect in acting (His angels are a different story).